WhiteAu/wordcounter/README.md

 Open Questions for further improvement:
-Since bo.bo.WordCounter.keywords is static, it can change in the middle of a query-- this is an obvious race condition, and how it is handled can go in a number of different ways:
+Since WordCounter.keywords is static, it can change in the middle of a query-- this is an obvious race condition, and how it is handled can go in a number of different ways:
 1) at the top of each 'getKeywordCount call, make a local copy of keywords
 2) continuously check for next keyword at the deep for loop level when testing for substring matching against the HTML String